 A Trojan horse (or just ‘Trojan’) is a malicious program that masquerades as something useful, tricking users into downloading it.

-Attackers usually use Trojans to gain remote access to a victim’s computer.
-This allows them to steal data, install more malware, modify files, track the user’s browsing habits or use the computer in a botnet.
+Attackers usually use Trojans to gain access to a victim’s computer.
+This allows them to steal data, install more malicious codes, modify files, track the user’s browsing habits or use the computer in a botnet.

 Like the kinds of virus that give you a cold, a computer virus copies itself and spreads, undetected, to other victims.
 It can do this by attaching itself to programs, script files, documents and cross-site scripting vulnerabilities in web apps.

-As soon as the user opens the program, document, etc., the virus goes to work.
+As soon as the user opens the infected file, the virus goes to work.
 This will typically mean stealing information or money, harming the host computers and networks or creating botnets.

 Worms are among the most common types of malware.
 As with viruses, they are contagious, but instead of hiding inside existing files and relying on people to open them, worms are self-contained and self-propagating.